hevi9/etc-python/README.rst

 get_bus() initializes message broker and get default bus.

-@bus.register sets function to be invoked the "echo_message" appears on bus.
+@bus.register sets function to be invoked when the "echo_message" appears on bus.

 bus.echo_reply() send "echo_reply" message with parameter to the bus.